scottiee-jc/scott-cheat-sheet/terminal_cheatsheet.md

 **touch** is a command for creating a *file*.
 When creating a file, there are three key components.
 The touch command, the file name, and the extension.
 An example is "touch file_name.txt".
 A space is left between touch and the file, which is seperated by an underscore, and finally superceded by a ".txt, .png, .md" etc. depending on what file attachement you are creating.

 **mv** is a command to either move or rename a file.
-To move a file, you'll need to type
+To move a file, you'll need to type "mv" the name of the file, add a space and then the name of the folder you're attempting to move the file to.
+Alternatively, to rename the the file, you simply type 'mv' and the name of the file after, e.g. "mv name_of_file.txt"

+**rm** this command fully removes a file from the system.

+   *rm -r* is used to remove a folder or directory from the operating system FOREVER!
+So, be warned...